 This means that customers in each of the five European marketplaces - UK, Spain, Germany, France and Italy - will have fast delivery options for your product(s).

 Unlike with EFN, selling with Pan-European FBA makes your products eligible for Amazon Prime, subsequently increasing the visibility of millions of customers across the European marketplaces.

-With this option, you will also only pay a local fulfilment fee when selling on any of the EU marketplaces.
+With this option, you will also only pay a local fulfillment fee when selling on any of the EU marketplaces.

 This option is, however, better suited to those of you who have a clear growth plan for the EU, as it requires some understanding of which products sell well in which markets.

-In other words, with Amazon's FBA, you can also fulfil orders from channels other than Amazon, whereas with eBay's GSP you can only fulfil eBay orders.
+In other words, with Amazon's FBA, you can also fulfill orders from channels other than Amazon, whereas with eBay's GSP you can only fulfil eBay orders.

-Specifically, FBA's multi-channel fulfilment capabilities simply means that you can list and sell your FBA inventory on other channels, including both eBay and your own website, while still fulfilling the orders through FBA.
+Specifically, FBA's multi-channel fulfillment capabilities simply means that you can list and sell your FBA inventory on other channels, including both eBay and your own website, while still fulfilling the orders through FBA.